gitagogaming/Youtube-TouchPortal-Plugin/patch_note_log.md

 - When trying to connect to a live chat if none are available the popup will now tell you instead of staying silent.

+# V1.0.3
+- corrected an issue where if you selected the X button on popup the plugin would crash
+- Released Linux version
+- MacOS is available for testing

 # V1.0.2
 - Fixed error when trying to manually connect to a scheduled/live broadcast and there was none
 - Fixed error when trying to cancel out of the stream selection window